 We have talked with Yves Mulkers, founder of 7wData, to discover his experience as a publisher on how data helped him grow his editorial business.
-See how he gained a +60% on organic users acquisition.
+Read this SEO case study and discover how he gained a +60% on organic users acquisition.

 Most people don’t get excited about data and very few would think that there is something exciting about it, but Yves Mulkers is an exception.
 Graduated in chemistry and then converted to the IT industry, in 2015 he founded the online magazine 7wData, which hosts trending news about the world of data and all its facets.
 7wData’s purpose is to help people understand how data can work for them.